kmausolf/learning-react/README.md

 `map` is a JavaScript function that can be invoked on iterable data structures, such as arrays.
 You'll be working with an array called `dogs`.
 I've imported it for you.
 We can invoke `map` on `dogs`, because `dogs` is one such iterable data structure.  `map` takes one argument, the function that should be invoked on each item in the array.
 The function you provide to `map` should also take one argument.
 Naming this argument `dog` would be a descriptive name, because each time the function is called, `map` gives the function one item from the array -- that is to say, one `dog`.
 The function should return one React component each time it is executed by `map`.  `map` returns to you an array containing the result of each time the function you provided was called.
 If you had your function return a React component each time, `map`'s result will be an array of React components (in your case, DogCard components specifically).
 Return this array of components from the `generateDogCards()` function, and you should see the results on the screen.

+This is the first time we've passed props to a component in React.
+What are props?
+In short, they're values you can pass down to your components.
+If you pass DogCard a `dog` prop in `Museum.js`, that object will be accessible from the DogCard component.
+For an example of passing props, take a look toward the bottom of DogCard, where I pass the CardButton component various props.

 VERY IMPORTANT: Be sure to assign every HTML element/component you generate from a map function a uniqe `key` prop.
 React needs this to be able to detect which components need to update.
 Assign `dog.id` to the `key` prop.

 ## Challenge #2